MSecure/contact-tracing-us/New York/README.md

 + Foreground Service
 Foreground services show a status bar notification, so that users are actively aware that your app is performing a task in the foreground and is consuming system resources.
 The notification cannot be dismissed unless the service is either stopped or removed from the foreground.
 + Vibrate
-+ BIND_GET_INSTALL_REFERRER_SERVICE
-Used by Firebase (a platform developed by Google for creating mobile and web applications) to recognize where the app was installed from.
 - No Location

 ### Privacy Policy: